IBM/charts/community/knative/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Limitations
+- Only one instance of each knative component can exist per cluster.
+- There is no rollback or upgrade path for this chart.

 Look inside each subchart to view the their limitations.